chadtripod/documentation/Armory-Spinnaker-Quickstart-3.md

 - Scroll down and paste in the **Service** yaml below
 - Click **Save Changes**

+## Time to run your EKS pipeline and validate

+- Click back to the pipeline page using the **Back to Executions** to the left of the pipeline name
+- Click on the **Start Manual Execution** on the new pipeline, then click **Execution Details** to see pipeline in action

 Deployment yaml definition (copy and paste into text field in 1st Deploy Manifest stage)

 ```yaml